In Bogotá, Colombia till April 4th, 2014. Call sign HK3/YS1RS. Hope to hear you on 20, 30 and 40 meters CW.

 A little about me:

-I'm 48 years old, happily married for 25 years now.
+I'm 48 years old, born again in Jesuschrist, happily married for 25 years now.
 Two teenager sons.
-Unemployed at present.

 At present active, transmitting from home in San Salvador, El Salvador.